 - Train – The stress-free way to get to Versailles is to take the train.
 The Gare D’ Austerlitz station in central Paris has train rides to Versailles every 15 minutes.
-You can purchase train tickets at the station, just make sure to get off at the Versailles Chateau Rive Gauche station.
+You can purchase train tickets at the station.
+Make sure to get off at the Versailles Chateau Rive Gauche station.

 - Bus – You can take the Number 71 bus from Pont de Sevres in Paris to Versailles.

-- Car – Renting a car is also an option that provides a lot of flexibility.
+- Car – Renting a car is also an option that provides much flexibility.
 Versailles is a 45-minute drive, but traffic can add to that.

 - Tour – There are many great tours of Versailles.
 These are our favorites:

 - The private Marie-Antoinette tour also includes private transportation to and from Paris!

 - The Palace Gardens golf cart tour is great for those who have difficulty walking or are short on time.
 It also includes admission to the palace.

 - The Palace and Transfer tour is a budget-friendly option that includes transportation.

 - This Day trip to Giverny and Versailles from Paris to see two cities in one day.